YourOnly-One/yoo-hugo-content/techmagus/en-ph/blog/posts/2009/20090512-type-philippine-peso-sign.md

 If you can not see the Peso sign above, then you do not have an updated font, or any font for that matter, with a Peso sign included.
 This also means that your fonts are possibly non-Unicode compliant.
 Time to update.

-## Let's Start Typing the Peso Sign!
+## Let's Start Typing the Peso Sign

 <ul class="custom_liststyle omark-black list-blue">
   <li>For Microsoft® Office (2002+) and WordPad, there are two ways to do this:
     <ol class="custom_liststyle circles-list">